 EARTHQUAKE READY.
-In LA, we know the next big quake is a matter of “when,” not “if.”
+In L.A., the next big quake is a matter of “when,” not “if.”
 That’s why Mayor Garcetti signed the most comprehensive seismic safety legislation in America.
 The focus wasn’t just homes — it sought to strengthen our most vulnerable buildings, fortify our water system, and enhance reliable communications.
 This has resulted in piloting seismic resilient pipe, working with partners to address seismic risk to our aqueducts, adopting stronger standards for new telecommunication towers, and advancing earthquake early warning.
 In January 2019, Mayor Garcetti officially launched ShakeAlertLA, the nation’s first publicly available earthquake early warning mobile application.

 NEW FOCUS ON EMERGING THREATS.
 In the face of growing cyber threats, the Mayor launched a citywide cybersecurity program and the Integrated Security Operation Center designed to coordinate our City’s defense, rapidly respond to network attacks, and maintain and recover critical operations after an attack.
 To help small businesses, the Mayor started L.A.
 Cyber Lab, a first of its kind public-private partnership dedicated to sharing threat data — including all of the attacks attempted against the City — across the public and private sectors.